 Yet by far the best dish on the menu is the warm chocolate cake on the dessert menu boasting a creamy generous centre.
 This dessert is not too sweet yet is infinitely mouth-watering.
 The warm gooey molten mixture will definitely bring you back for more.

 Tatto is a warm and friendly place; you can tell it’s a venture between friends as you can see staff members chatting comfortably with one another.
 Waiters are always just round the corner to re-fill your drinks as well as to clear the table between each course.
 In a nutshell, the service at Tatto is befitting the cuisine and fits its motto – modern Italian cuisine with a Malaysian touch.

-Located just off Jalan Tun Razak, this sleek and cavernous ristorante is tucked into a little nook along Jalan Damai.
+Located just off Jalan Tun Razak, this sleek and cavernous ristorante is tucked within Hampshire Place Office along Jalan Mayang Sari.
 Away from the hustle and bustle of the main streets, there are plenty of parking spaces available here, and the location is devoid of close by blaring traffic.

 The entrance to the eatery is shaded by towering trees and the pebblestone pathway is stark-white contrasting with the restaurant’s logo – Tatto – emblazoned across the whitewashed walls in severe black.